 Aloe vera has been used as a traditional medicinal treatment in various cultures for millennia.
 References can be found in Greece, Egypt, India, Mexico, Japan, and China.

 Aloe vera juice is a yellow compound in the thin layer under the plant's skin.
-It has a very bitter taste and has a completely different chemical makeup from the gel, which is what we are after.
+It has a very bitter taste and a completely different chemical makeup from the gel, which is what we are after.
 Aloe vera juice is also known as Aloe vera latex or sap.

 Digestion